 You will also bear financial responsibility for your child.
 Your family insurance can be expanded to include your child, and if the adoption falls within the scope of “special needs,” you will be responsible for applying for subsidies available in your state.
 Adoption tax credits may also be available.

 The legal responsibility of permanence means that your child will inherit from you on the same basis as any biological children you may have, and you will be liable for her or his actions in any legal dispute until maturity.
-In accordance with many state laws, your child will now carry your surname and will assume all the rights and responsibilities of every other family member.
+By many state laws, your child will now carry your surname and will assume all the rights and responsibilities of every other family member.

 Including the Past